-- I-65 Interchange at KY 222 Reconstruction - KY 1136 Reconstruction of KY 1136 from KY 1868 to US 31W - KY 3005 Ring Road Extension from the WK Parkway to US 31W - KY 3005 Ring Road Extension from US 31W to KY 61 (Lincoln Parkway) - KY 222 Corridor Study to help determine future improvements to enhance access from the battery park site to US 62 and the Western Kentucky Parkway
+- I-65 Interchange at KY 222 Reconstruction - KY 1136 Reconstruction of KY 1136 from KY 1868 to US 31W - KY 3005 Ring Road Extension from the WK Parkway to US 31W - KY 3005 Ring Road Extension from US 31W to KY 61 (Lincoln Parkway) - KY 222 Corridor Study to determine future improvements to enhance access from the battery park site to US 62 and the Western Kentucky Parkway is complete.
+Further conversations on implementation measures are ongoing.

-Further information regarding proposed improvements can be found at the KY Transportation Cabinet's STIP 2019-2022: https://transportation.ky.gov/ProgramManagement/Pages/2019-STIP-Book.aspx
+Further information on proposed improvements can be found at the KY Transportation Cabinet's STIP 2019-2022: https://transportation.ky.gov/ProgramMan agement/Pages/2019-STIP-Book.aspx